ayoayco/blog/privacy.md

 ### QUESTIONS AND CONTACT INFORMATION

-If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at info@cart.ph or by mail at AyoCart Online Marketing
+If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact our Privacy Compliance Officer at info@cart.ph

 [Re: Privacy Compliance Officer]

-[2F #52 Saint Joseph Street, Brgy.
-Holy Spirit, Quezon City, 00, 1127, Philippines]